patryklbn/portfolio-assessment/workflow.md

 ### Unit Testing

 A measure of the success of my issue is: "Unit tests pass for all CRUD operations."
-Therefore, I embarked on the process of implementing comprehensive unit tests..
+Therefore, I embarked on the process of implementing comprehensive unit tests.

 To begin, I created a new project within my solution, opting for the **NUnit Test project** under the **Tests** option.
 Just like I did with my library, I added the necessary SQLite packages to handle SQLite functionalities.
 To facilitate the tests, I incorporated a dependency to my "Continent" library, granting seamless access.